-The Prime Minister, Leader of the Opposition or Leader of a minority party may withdraw a request at any time.
+The Prime Minister, Leader of the Opposition, or Leader of a minority party may withdraw a request at any time.
 A withdrawal by the Prime Minister must be in writing to the Secretaries.
-A written withdrawal by the Leader of the Opposition or Leader of a minority party is to be given to the Prime Minister, who will then notify the Secretaries of the withdrawal.
-The responsible Secretary will issue a press release as soon as practicable after receiving notice of the withdrawal and no later than the close of business on the last business day before polling day.
+A written withdrawal by the Leader of the Opposition, or Leader of a minority party is to be given to the Prime Minister, who will then notify the Secretaries of the withdrawal.
+The responsible Secretary will issue a press release as soon as practicable after receiving notice of the withdrawal and no later than 5:30 pm on the last business day before polling day (that is, the Friday20 before the Saturday on which the election is held).